David Vitter: School board prayer

 In 2005 Vitter introduced a resolution supporting prayer at school board meetings in response to an earlier district court decision that the Louisiana's Tangipahoa Parish practice of opening meetings with Christian prayers was unconstitutional.
 The bill died in committee after receiving little support from colleagues on both sides of the aisle.
 Vitter later reintroduced the resolution in January 2007 after a panel of the Fifth Circuit Court concluded that Christian prayers were unconstitutional but was undecided whether nonsectarian prayers were allowed.
 In July 2007, the full Fifth Circuit dismissed the case because of a lack of standing.
 The school board subsequently resumed prayer evocations but opened it to diverse community religions.
 Vitter's bill died in committee.

 Tea Party movement

 In recognition of the Tea Party protests opposing President Barack Obama's policies, Vitter proposed Senate Resolution 98, which would designate April 15 in years both 2009 and 2010 as "National TEA Party Day".
-As of April 2009, the bill has no cosponsors and has been referred to the Committee on the Judiciary with no scheduled action.
+As of April 2009, the bill had no cosponsors and was referred to the Committee on the Judiciary with no further action.

 In September 2010, Vitter signed a candidate pledge from the North Central Louisiana TEA Party Patriots.
 It included a promise to "Conduct myself personally and professionally in a moral and socially appropriate manner."